China's capital issues first major smog alert of winter

 The city issued an orange alert in early November before the winter heating season started on Nov.
 15.

-On Wednesday, the government said all 28 Chinese cities in a demanding winter anti-smog campaign met their air quality targets from October to December, the environment ministry.
+On Wednesday, the government said all 28 Chinese cities in a demanding winter anti-smog campaign met their air quality targets from October to December.

 However, in a separate statement late on Thursday the MEP warned of “unfavourable weather conditions” for air quality -warmer temperatures and weak winds - in January and February, keeping up pressure on local authorities to meet the politically important air quality targets.